vargadani500/Backgammon-bot/README.md

 </p>

 ## Configuration
-If you would like to play games against bots using our grafical environment, you can run the `main.py` file.
-Before you do so, you can customize the game rules and players by editing the `settings.py` file.
+If you would like to play games against bots using our graphical interface, you can run the `main.py` file.
+Before doing so, you can customize the game rules and players by editing the `settings.py` file.

 | Setting                 | Description                                                       | Options / Notes                                                                                   |
 |:------------------------|:------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------|